OpenNTI/nti.nikola_chameleon/docs/getting_started.rst

 standard names
 <https://docs.zope.org/zope2/zope2book/AppendixC.html#built-in-names>`_
 available to page templates.
-The ``context`` standard name is often a Nikola post object (depending on the specific template).
+The ``context`` standard name is often a Nikola post object (or :ref:`other Nikola object <context-object>`), and the context-specific template variables are available through it.